gitroomhq/postiz-app/README.md

 - Measure your work with analytics.
 - Collaborate with other team members to exchange or buy posts.
 - Invite your team members to collaborate, comment, and schedule posts.
+- At the moment there is no difference between the hosted version to the self-hosted version

 ## Tech Stack